KareemElozeiri/Cargo-Delivery-Simulation/README.md

 * Bash-based Shell

 ### Steps
-Clone the project, open the terminal in the its directory, and build with this command
+Clone the project, open the terminal in its directory, and build with this command
 ```
-make build
+make main.run
 ```
 You can then run the project using the following command
 ```